bgoonz/docs-collection/google-chrome/native-client/pepper_beta/c/struct_p_p___touch_point.md

 <table><tbody><tr class="odd"><td>float <a href="/docs/native-client/pepper_beta/c/struct_p_p___touch_point#a8861a485f64399c787093d7fbf609b89" class="el">PP_TouchPoint::rotation_angle</a></td></tr></tbody></table>

-This value represents the angle of rotation in degrees of the elliptical model of this TouchPoint clockwise from "up.".
+This value represents the angle of rotation in degrees of the elliptical model of this TouchPoint clockwise from “up.”.

 ------------------------------------------------------------------------